Back in the U.S.S.R.: Recording

 The sessions for The Beatles (also known as the "White Album") were fraught with disharmony among the band members.
 While rehearsing "Back in the U.S.S.R." on 22 August 1968, Ringo Starr became tired of McCartney's criticism of his drumming on the song and of the bad atmosphere generally and walked out, intent on quitting the group.
 The other Beatles continued with the session, which took place at EMI Studios (now Abbey Road Studios) in London.
 Ken Scott, the band's recording engineer, later recalled that they created a "composite drum track of bits and pieces" in Starr's absence.
 (Note: According to author Kenneth Womack, the song was originally intended for Twiggy, a young English model and singer, to record.)

 Five takes were recorded of the basic track, featuring McCartney on drums, George Harrison on electric guitar, and John Lennon on Fender Bass VI.
 Take 5 was chosen as "best".
 During the overdubbing on the song, on 23 August, McCartney and Harrison also contributed bass parts, and both also added lead guitar parts.
 According to author John Winn, the first overdubs were piano, played by McCartney; drums by Harrison, replacing Lennon's bass part from the previous day; and another electric guitar part.

 After these additions were mixed down to a single track, McCartney sang a lead vocal, using what he described as his "Jerry Lee Lewis voice", and Lennon, Harrison and McCartney added backing vocals, including Beach Boys-style harmonies over the song's bridges.
 All three musicians added handclaps.
 Other overdubs included McCartney's bass, Harrison on six-string bass, and Lennon playing a snare drum.
 Harrison played the guitar solo in the instrumental break, while McCartney contributed a high-pitched, single-note solo over the final verse.
 MacDonald describes the musical arrangement as a "thunderous wall of sound".
-For the sounds of the aircraft that appear on the track, Scott created a tape loop from a recording of a Viscount turboprop stored in EMI's library.
+For the sounds of the aircraft that appear on the track, Scott used a recording of a Viscount turboprop stored in EMI's library.

 After the other Beatles urged him to return, Starr rejoined the group on 4 September to participate in the filming of a promotional clip for their "Hey Jude" single.
 (Note: The following day, to celebrate Starr's return to the recording studio, Harrison covered his drum kit in flowers.)
 During a break in the filming, Marc Sinden (who appears in the film) recalls Lennon playing a song on his acoustic guitar.
 "Everyone went 'Wow' ...
 Filming started before we could ask what it was.
 When it was later released, we realised it was 'Back in the USSR'."